Giri9718/Azure-Cloud-Detection-La/README.md

 </p>
 <h3>6.Writing Analytic Rules and MITRE ATT&CK</h3>
 Create custom analytic rules in Sentinel to detect specific security events and explore MITRE ATT&CK tactics and techniques related to persistence.
+According to the MITRE Attack Framework, “Adversaries may abuse task scheduling functionality to facilitate initial or recurring execution of malicious code.
+Utilities exist within all major operating systems to schedule programs or scripts to be executed at a specified date and time”.
 <p align="center">
 <img src="https://i.imgur.com/1YcZx7x.jpg" height="85%" width="85%" alt="Image Analysis Dataflow"/>
 </p>